Sara Rún Hinriksdóttir

-Sara Rún Hinriksdóttir (born 14 August 1996) is an Icelandic basketball player who currently plays for Faenza Basket Project of the Italian Lega Basket Femminile and the Icelandic national basketball team.
+Sara Rún Hinriksdóttir (born 14 August 1996) is an Icelandic basketball player who currently plays for Keflavík and the Icelandic national basketball team.
 She played college basketball for Canisius in the Metro Atlantic Athletic Conference.
-She was named the Icelandic Female Basketball Player of the Year in 2020, 2021 and 2022.
+She is a four time Icelandic Female Basketball Player of the Year.

+Sara started her career with her hometown team of Keflavík where she won the Icelandic championship and Icelandic Cup in 2013.
+After her college career, she joined Leicester Riders where she won the WBBL Trophy in 2020, while also being named the WBBL Trophy MVP, and the WBBL Cup in 2021.

 Playing career

 Early years

 Born in Reykjavík, Sara started her senior career with Keflavík in 2011.
 She was named to the Úrvalsdeild All-first team for the first half of the 2012-2013 season, at the age of 16, after averaging 15 points and 9 rebounds in the first fourteen games.
 In 2013, she helped Keflavík win both the Icelandic Basketball Cup and the national championship.

 During the 2014-2015 season, Sara helped Keflavík to the second best record in the league and was named to the Úrvalsdeild All-first team for the second half of the season.
 Keflavík swept Haukar in the semi-finals in the playoffs and met defending champions Snæfell in the finals.
 On April 28, she became the second youngest player to score 30 or more points in a Finals game when she scored 31 points in a losing effort against Snæfell in the third and final game of the series.
 For the playoffs, Sara averaged 18.8 points og 7.5 rebounds.